nanos-world/docs/versioned_docs/version-latest/assets-modding/creating-assets/characters-meshes.md

 :::info

-nanos.world Characters use Unreal’s Default Mannequin Skeleton.
+nanos world Characters use Unreal’s Default Mannequin Skeleton.
 So any Skeletal Mesh which uses it by default will probably work in nanos world as a [Character](./scripting-reference/classes/character.mdx).

 :::